 While a few of us would remember by looking at a tombstone, developing a memorial, donating to a charity, naming the house/business, watching videos, scrolling images, or discussing with others in the related circle.
 Few of us might hang a picture in our homes to remind the present.

 What if we can encapsulate those memories in a little more permanent manner like a plant or a tree?
 What better way to remember someone who was so close to heart in the form of another living organism ☘️.

 So whether it is in the memory of your dog 🐕, cat 🐈, parrot🦜, or any of your loved ones 💖.

-This can be extended to any other celebrations or a major occasions like birthday, anniversary, job, marriage, child, promotion, etc etc. Life is a journey and what better way to remember the ups and downs by planting memory trees.
+This can be extended to any other celebrations or major occasions like birthdays, anniversaries, jobs, marriage, child, promotion, etc etc. Life is a journey and what better way to remember the ups and downs than by planting memory trees.

 Here is an edited version/excerpts of our conversation with Pramodh, for the full discussion please watch the video.

 Tell us about your Journey?
 What changed in Law School

 Everybody is so passionate about starting something during the teenage years.
 I joined a Law school to build my career and soon started feeling extremely lost in my law school.
 I couldn’t find a business problem to solve and was just struggling to do something.

 I wrote in my diary in March 2018 that within 1 year I will start something of my own because unless there are deadlines I don’t do.